 Even though the homepage mentions that there are templates for a wide variety of tasks such as research studies, annotations, data mining, etc. The actual reality is very different.
 Microworkers is mostly filled with tasks such as:

 - Downloading Apps and Website Signups

 - Visit a Website and click on an ad

-- Watch a youtube video and comment on it
+- Watch a youtube video and comment on it (to artificially increase engagement)

 - Social media engagement sharing such as Linkedin, Instagram, Facebook, etc.